 UK Prime Minister decided: Britain will recognise Palestine if Israel fails to stop operations in Gaza

-In the latest international return, UK Prime Minister Keir Starmer explicitly announced the date of the border to recognise Palestine's statehood.
+In the latest return on the international stage, UK Prime Minister Keir Starmer clearly announced the date of the border for the recognition of the State of Palestine.
 This decision awakens huge emotions and has the chance to go back into history as a landmark moment in a decade-long conflict in the Middle East.

 Starmer, Palestine and change policy